Sleeping pad R-values explained

 R-value 6+ The best bet for use in more extreme environments.

-The bad news is that sleeping pads with higher R-values tend to be far pricier than those with lower R-values.
+The bad news is that sleeping pads with higher R-values tend to be far pricier than those with lower R-values, as is often the case with four-season and winter outdoor kit.
 The good news is that, because R-values are cumulative, you don’t have to buy a pad for every season.
 For example, if you have an R3 pad for summer but plan on camping in winter, you don’t have to splurge on an R5 or R6 but can simply double up with another R2 or R3 on top.

-As with temperature ratings on sleeping bags, we’d always recommend opting for a sleeping pad with a higher R-value than you think you’ll need.
+As with temperature ratings on 3-season sleeping bags and 4-season sleeping bags, we’d always recommend opting for a pad with a higher R-value than you think you’ll need.

 Former Advnture editor Kieran is a climber, mountaineer, and author who divides his time between the Italian Alps, the US, and his native Scotland.